 *Cadre européen commun de référence pour les langues*Cadre européen commun de référence pour les langues

-Choose the country of your choice to search for the nearest test centres:
+Choose the country of your choice for a list of the nearest test centres.

 TEF/TEFaQ Frequently Asked Questions